ShirinG/exprAnalysis/README.md

 [![Travis-CI Build Status](https://travis-ci.org/ShirinG/exprAnalysis.svg?branch=master)](https://travis-ci.org/ShirinG/exprAnalysis)

+# exprAnalyis

 This package implements methods to analyze and visualize expression data.

-It supports normalized input as e.g. from Cufflinks or expression chip arrays and raw count data from bam file input.
+  + It supports normalized input as e.g. from Cufflinks or expression chip arrays and raw count data from bam file input.

-It supports mRNA, miRNA, protein or other expression data.
+  + It supports mRNA, miRNA, protein or other expression data.

 So far, it is only implemented for human data!

 It uses function from the following packages:

   + AnnotationDbi for annotating gene information
+  + beadarray for impoting Illumina expression chip files from GenomeStudio
   + clusterProfiler and DOSE for functional enrichment analysis
   + DESeq2 for differential expression analysis of raw count data
   + GenomicAlignments, GenomicFeatures, Rsamtools for reading bam files
   + pcaGoPromoter for principle component analysis
   + limma for differential expression analysis of normalised expression data
   + pathview for mapping KEGG pathways
   + pheatmap for heatmaps
   + sva for batch correction
   + WGCNA for coregulatory network determination

 ## Author ##